vajrakumar/ErrorHandeling/README.md

 * Check out a copy of the source from git: `$ git clone https://github.com/vajrakumar/ErrorHandling.git`
 * Navigate to root directory of the project: `$ cd ErrorHandling`
 * Download all the required node modules: `$ npm install`
-* Assuming you have already installed PostgreSQL in your local machine, open `pgAdmin III` and create a database named `users_directory`
+* Assuming you have already installed PostgreSQL in your local machine, open `pgAdmin III` and create a new database
-* Now restore the backup file `pgsql` found at root directory of the project to `users_directory`
+* Now restore the backup file `pgsql` found at root directory of the project to the newly created database
-* Open `config.js` found at root directory of the project and update `connection` object.
+* Make a copy of `config.js.sample` found at root directory of the project and rename it to `config.js`
+* Open `config.js` and update the connection object

 ```
        //connection details for database